Monday, October 21, 2024

 John Edelson's Table Tennis Rankings

+A Solid Start.
 I played in my first tournament in March of 2023 and I was encouraged by having a few wins.
-I was awarded a player rating of 1110 which I thought was a very respectable ratting.
+I was awarded a player rating of 1110 which I thought was a respectable rating.
 I played again in May and did about the same and my rating increased to 1118.
 I was thrilled.

-But the subsequent two tournaments, I have not done so well (in one tournament I didn't win a single match) and so my ranking is now down to 977.
-In retrospect, my initial scores might have been a bit of a fluke since I played several players with no ranking at all and I beat them.
-Since then, I have played people with ratings and I suspect my current rating is a better illustration of where I fit in the competitive table tennis world.
-Basically, at the very bottom.
+In my next tournaments, I have not done so well (in one tournament I didn't win a single match) and so my ranking is now down to 977.
+In retrospect, my initial scores might have been a bit of a fluke since I was matched against several players with no ranking at all and I beat them.
+Their names might have been Mo, Curly, Larry, and Shemp.

 You can see my rating as it evolves here